 Use Different Material on Each Platform

 Chances are, someone who follows your page on one platform will also be interested to look you up on the others.
 The last thing you want to do is copy and paste the same exact thing in every post across all of your profiles.
 Plus, what works on one platform isn’t necessarily going to work on the next.
 You can post a GIF on Twitter with some hashtags that direct new followers to your page, but that really wouldn’t fly on LinkedIn, where people expect posts that have a bit more substance.
+Also remember that when you’re posting images and videos, different sizes work better on each platform.

 Pin it for later!